- Strong growth is predicted for the OT profession over the next decade.

 Doctor of Occupational Therapy (DrOT)

-In keeping pace with the dynamic nature of our healthcare system, since January, 2009, the College of Health and Human Services has offered the Doctor of Occupational Therapy (DrOT) degree program for the advanced practice-prepared occupational therapist.
+In keeping pace with the dynamic nature of our healthcare system, since January, 2009, the College of Health and Human Services has offered the Doctor of Occupational Therapy (DrOT) degree program for the advanced practice-licensed occupational therapist.
 Today's advanced practice occupational therapists must provide the best care possible based on the latest hard evidence.

 The DrOT program will give OT practitioners the ability to find, interpret, synthesize and apply findings from the very latest research, theory and models of practice.